genuitytech/campfire-bot-absentee-camper/README.md

 ## Usage

-1. First, make sure you install the campfire-bot gem.
+1. Install the gems:
-2. `gem install campfire-bot-absentee-camper`
+        `gem install campfire-bot campfire-bot-absentee-camper`
-3. Create Gemfile with the following lines: gem 'campfire-bot' gem 'campfire-bot-absentee-camper'
-4. Create your _absentee-camper-config.yml_ file (see below).
+2. Create your _absentee-camper-config.yml_ file (see below)
-5. Register the plugin to your main _config.yml_ file
+3. Register the plugin to your main campfire-bot _config.yml_ file
-6. `bundle exec bot <environment>`, where `<environment>` is the matching environment from the config file.
+4. `bundle exec bot <environment>`, where `<environment>` is the matching environment from _config.yml_.

 ## Configuration